joist-framework/joist/packages/di/README.md

 ### Factories

-In addition to defining providers with classes you can also use factory functions.
-Factories allow for more flexibility for deciding exactly how a service is created.
-This is helpful when which instance that is provided depends on some runtime value.
+In addition to defining providers with classes, you can also use factory functions.
+Factories allow for more flexibility in deciding exactly how a service is created.
+This is helpful when the instance that is provided depends on some runtime value.

 ```ts
 class Logger {